drlim2u/BME680/README.md

 # BME680
-Mbed lib for BME680 for I2C only.
+Mbed lib for BME680 for SPI only.

 Inspired from https://github.com/adafruit/Adafruit_BME680